open-ephys-plugins/nidaq-plugin/README.md

   * BNC-2110
 * USB-6001

 If you are using a different NI-DAQ device in your setup and can confirm it works and/or has issues, please let us know!

+The full module documentation can be found here: https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/1294630913/NIDAQmx+Source+Module